Zoomorphic and Anthropomorphic Types

 The Father uncreate, the Son uncreate, and the Holy Spirit uncreate.

-The Father incomprehensible, the Son incomprehensible, and the Holy Spirit incomprehensible.
+The Father incomprehensible, the Son incomprehensible, and the Holy Spirit

 The Father eternal, the Son eternal, and the Holy Spirit eternal.